lisalidroit/made-some-tools/README.md

 * REGULATION (EU) No 236/2012 pdf
 * DIRECTIVE 2004/39/EC pdf
 * basic outline of each scope in a word file

+## Work Term Report

+* A Comparison Between Clojure And Python